python/cpython/Doc/library/collections.abc.rst

 ..
 [1] These ABCs override :meth:`object.__subclasshook__` to support
    testing an interface by verifying the required methods are present and have not been set to :const:`None`.
 This only works for simple interfaces.
-More complex interfaces require registration or direct subclassing.
+More complex interfaces require registration or inheritance.

 ..
 [2] Checking ``isinstance(obj, Iterable)`` detects classes that are
-   registered as :class:`Iterable` or that have an :meth:`__iter__` method, but it does not detect classes that iterate with the :meth:`__getitem__` method.
+   registered as or inherit from :class:`Iterable`, or that have an :meth:`__iter__` method, but it does not detect classes that iterate with the :meth:`__getitem__` method.
 The only reliable way to determine whether an object is :term:`iterable` is to call ``iter(obj)``.